 Can I keep using the “amazing” word for this experience?
 Thanks so much Laura (and your Mom) for the hours at the Mission (and a pretty yummy taco too).
 Follow what she does on this trip and beyond at http://www.lauraritchie.com/.

-The post "Me Playing Guitar With a UK Cellist at a Mission in Tucson" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2015/05/guitar-with-a-uk-cellist/) on May 20, 2015.
+The post "Me Playing Guitar With a UK Cellist at a Mission in Tucson" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2015/05/guitar-with-a-uk-cellist/) on May 20, 2015.